Mdaftab/infra-Platform-for-B2B/crossplane/README.md

 ## Compositions

-### gke-cluster.yaml
-The original composition that provisions GKE clusters using a shared VPC architecture.

 ### gke-cluster-dedicated.yaml
-Enhanced composition that provisions GKE clusters with dedicated VPC networks for B2B clients, providing complete tenant isolation.
+The composition that provisions GKE clusters with dedicated VPC networks for clients, providing complete tenant isolation in separate projects.

 ## XResources